NVMe High-Speed Data Capture and Recorder

 The Data Capture and Recording Challenge

-After FPGA pre-processing, there are many streaming data sources customers want to capture or record, but achieving this at high speed (100 Gb/s) is challenging—that is where we can help!
+There are many streaming data sources customers want to capture or record, but achieving this at high speed (100+ Gb/s) is challenging—that is where we can help!

 What sensor inputs are possible?

 Any sensor data that can be transported via ethernet frames can be captured and recorded by BittWare’s Data Capture and Recorder architectural concepts.

 This can include video, RF or virtually any other sensor or network data.

 Do you need analog conversion to or from digital?
 Our RFX-8440 and RFX-8441 cards might be an excellent fit!

 For Data Capture (concepts #1 and #2 below), sensor data passes through the FPGA and CPU to host DDR4 DRAM memory.